UBOdin/spark-instrumented-optimizer/sql/README.md

 Spark SQL
 =========
 This is a custom instrumented version of sparl sql.
+This will be used to log the performance of the Spark optimizer - Catalyst.

 This module provides support for executing relational queries expressed in either SQL or the DataFrame/Dataset API.